Golden Still: Warriors sweep Cavs for second straight title

 The path to this title was more precarious than the first two for coach Steve Kerr and the Warriors, who overcame injuries, expectations, a built-to-dethrone-them Rockets team and the brilliance of James, who may have played his final game in Cleveland.

-The 33-year-old, who came back to the Cavs and ended the city's 52-year championship drought in 2016, is expected to opt out of his $35.6 million contract for 2019 next month and become a free agent.
+The 33-year-old, who came back to the Cavs and ended the city's 52-year championship drought in 2016, is expected to opt out of his $35.6 million contract and become a free agent.

-"I have no idea at this point," he said when asked if he played his final game for the Cavs.
-"The one thing that I've always done is considered, obviously, my family.
-Understanding especially where my boys are at this point in their age.
-They were a lot younger the last time I made a decision like this four years ago.
-I've got a teenage boy, a pre-teen and a little girl that wasn't around as well.

 James averaged 34 points, 8.5 rebounds and 10 assists in the series, but as has been the case in the past, he didn't have enough help.